Ishtam (2001 Malayalam film): Plot

 Pawan, whose mother died twenty four years ago when he was a child, lives with his father Krishnankutty Menon, a rich businessman.
 His father frequently and hilariously gets in trouble with the police officer Mariamma, mostly due to his best friend, Narayanan.
-Anjana meets Pavan whom he ragged her and cut her hair for which she left the college.
-So Anjana plans to take a sweet revenge by making a false call.
-After all those fun incidents, Anjana meets Pavan and then Pavan regret for his mischief he had done to Anjana and then they both become friends.
-Anjana lives with an spinster music teacher, Sridevi.At Anjana's friend's marriage, Krishnankutty Menon saw Sridevi and it turns out that Krishnankutty Menon and Sridevi were actually star-crossed lovers when they were young.
-Pavan, Anjana, Narayanan and Pavan's brother, Vipin plans to reunite them after all these years - and in the process, Pavan and Anjana discover their feelings for each other as well.
+Anjana meets Pavan whom she was ragged by and made her cut her hair due to which she left the college.
+So, she plans to take sweet revenge by making a false call.
+After all those fun incidents, Anjana meets Pavan who regrets the mischief he had done and then, they become friends.
+Anjana lives with a spinster music teacher, Sridevi.
+At Anjana's friend's marriage, Krishnankutty Menon meets Sridevi, and it turns out that Krishnankutty Menon and Sridevi were star-crossed lovers when they were young.
+Pavan, Anjana, Narayanan, and Pavan's brother, Vipin, plan to reunite them after all these years.
+In the process, Pavan and Anjana discover their feelings for each other as well.